Charles Loewen: Second World War

 Promoted to war substantive lieutenant colonel in 1941, in the Second World War Loewen served as Commander, Royal Artillery (CRA) in the 55th (West Lancashire) Infantry Division, then 6th Infantry Division, then 1st Infantry Division and finally I Corps.
 He saw active service during the Norwegian campaign and took part in planning in the War Office.
 He was promoted to colonel on 30 June 1943 (seniority from 1 July 1942).
 In 1943, he drafted Operation Skyscraper to occur on the beaches of Normandy.
 The plan was shelved as it was thought to need too many resources.
 It was re-used and re-expanded in Operation Overlord back to the original ten divisions – which Skyscraper had recommended in the first place.

 Loewen was also involved in the Italian campaign, where he later served as General Officer Commanding (GOC) of the 1st Infantry Division from July 1944.
 As a temporary brigadier by 1944, he was appointed a Commander of the Order of the British Empire in the 1944 New Year Honours.
-He was promoted to the acting rank of major general on 24 July 1944, awarded the Distinguished Service Order for distinguished service in Italy on 28 June 1945, appointed a Companion of the Order of the Bath on 5 July, and Mentioned in Despatches on 19 July.
+He was promoted to the acting rank of major general on 24 July 1944, appointed a Companion of the Distinguished Service Order for distinguished service in Italy on 28 June 1945, appointed a Companion of the Order of the Bath on 5 July, and Mentioned in Despatches on 19 July.
 He was promoted to temporary major general on 24 July.